 On 24 Jul 1865, it was noted that JWW was transferred to Company C 48th Ohio Veterans Volunteer Infantry but for some unknown reason, after mustering out of the 114th, he wound up on roster in Company E of the 48th instead.7 JWW's time in 48th OVI was on Garrison Duty in Post War Houston and Galveston, Texas.8

 On 14 Oct 1865, John mustered out of the 48th Ohio Veterans Volunteer Infantry after completing 3 years 2 months and 7 days of service and returned home to Wayne County, Ohio.9

-At the age of 29, John Wesley Winkler married Catharine Ann Warner on 06 Jan 1870 at her parent's home in Chester Township, Wayne County, Ohio10, 11 (John's father and Catharine's father owned land adjacent to one another making John and Catharine neighbors growing up.)12, B, E The ceremony was conducted by Rev. P.J.
+At the age of 29, John Wesley Winkler married Catharine Ann Warner on 06 Jan 1870 at her parent's home in Chester Township, Wayne County, Ohio10, 11 (John's father and Catharine's father owned land adjacent to one another making John and Catharine neighbors.)12, B, E The ceremony was conducted by Rev. P.J.
 Brown of Congress, Ohio.

 After father-in-law Thomas Warner passed away in 1879, JWW acquired the land, eventually sold off his existing land and moved onto the Warner property in Chester, just south-west of the Overton Church where he would retire and let son Charles take over the farming.16

-John died on 18 Mar 1913 in Chester, Wayne, Ohio of “Paralysis of the Heart”.17 He was 72 years old.
+John died suddenly on 18 Mar 1913 in Chester, Wayne, Ohio of “Paralysis of the Heart”.17 He was 72 years old.
 The Civil War Veteran was buried on 21 Mar 1913 at the Overton Church of God Cemetery just down the road from his home in Chester Township, at Lot 2, Block 2, Grave 1 where he now rests next to his wife.18, C